Blog

 The ransomware industry has benefitted from a number of factors in recent years: inadequate cyber defenses, poorly regulated cryptocurrency markets, and geopolitical tensions have allowed gangs to extort increasingly large ransoms while remaining sheltered from western law enforcement [1].
 However, one of the biggest success stories of the ransomware industry has been the adaptability and evolution of attacker TTPs (tactics, techniques and procedures).
 The WannaCry and NotPetya attacks of 2017 popularized a form of ransomware which used encryption algorithms to hold data to ransom in exchange for a decryption key.
 Last year in 2021, almost all ransomware strains evolved to use double extortion tactics: holding stolen data to ransom as well as encrypted data [2].
 Now, some ransomware gangs have dropped encryption entirely, and are using data theft as their sole means of extortion.

-Using data theft for extortion is not new: in 2020 the Finnish psychotherapy center Vastaamo had over 40,000 patient records stolen.
+Using data theft for extortion is not new.
+In 2020 the Finnish psychotherapy center Vastaamo had over 40,000 patient records stolen.
 Impacted patients were told that their psychiatric transcripts would be published online if they failed to pay a Bitcoin ransom.
 [3].
 A later report by BlackFog in May 2021 predicted data theft extortion would become one of the key emerging cybersecurity trends that year [4].
 Adoption of offline back-ups and endpoint detection had made encryption harder, while a large-scale move to Cloud and SaaS platforms offered new vectors for data theft.
 By moving from data encryption to data exfiltration, ransomware attackers pivoted from targeting data availability within the CIA triad (Confidentiality, Integrity, Availability) to threatening data confidentiality.

 Attack Overview